 2nd steep: smooth steep.
 Very light minerality but mainly citrus.
 The aftertaste is more citrus.

 3rd steep: minerality is stronger now.
 The citrus is very light at the beginning but becomes more prominent towards the end.
 Citrus aftertaste and a chalky mouthfeel after swallowing.

 4th steep: mineral undertone but mainly citrus.
 I’m also getting some subtle fruity notes.
 The finish is mineral, as is the aftertaste.
 The aftertaste is subtle and a bit astringent as well.

-5th steep: the minerality and citrus is less intense now and I’m starting to get more fruity notes.
+5th steep: the minerality and citrus are less intense now and I’m starting to get more fruity notes.
 No real aftertaste and a chalky mouthfeel.
 This is a pleasant steep.

 6th steep: light notes of citrus and some pleasant fruity notes.
 No real aftertaste.
 Still enjoyable to drink.